 To challenge a decision about Universal Credit, you need to add an entry to your online journal asking for a mandatory reconsideration.
 For Universal Credit you can't go straight to appeal.

 If your reconsideration request is unsuccessful, you can appeal to an independent tribunal.

-When you complete the appeal form, you should list all of the descriptors you think apply to you (see our ESA supplementary guidance [PDF, 95KB]).
+When you complete the appeal form, list all the descriptors you think apply to you.

 The form will also ask if you want to attend an appeal hearing.
 You stand a much better chance of winning your case if you do.

-You might want to contact an advice centre, such as Citizens Advice, to see if they can give you some guidance and perhaps represent you at the tribunal.
+You might want to contact an advice centre, such as Citizens Advice, to see if they can give you advice and perhaps represent you at the tribunal.